Principles of Valuation

 Salford is home to the unique Energy House – the only fully climate controlled research facility in the world.
 Built in 2011, this full-scale two-bedroom terraced house is inside an environmental chamber that can replicate almost any weather conditions.
 It is fully furnished and packed with a vast array of sensors that can monitor a wide range of variables.

 Think Lab is our futuristic research environment.
 It leads the development of advanced technology platforms for smart city applications, collaborative engineering, industry collaborations, simulation and gaming applications, and interactive training and learning.

 What about after uni?

-With an extensive understanding of the industry, you will be well equipped to pursue roles in a variety of areas including: property development, valuation, leasing, land economist, property sales, sustainability and asset management.
+With an extensive understanding of the property and real estate industry, you'll be well equipped to pursue a variety of roles, such as a property developer, a leasing agent or a property asset manager.

 UCAS tariff points